 BPD is usually comorbid with other conditions such as depression but SSRIs alone can be ineffective.
 Your psychiatrist may prescribe antipsychotics along with mood stabilizers because BPD's effects on your mood can affect your work, studies, and relationships in such a profound way.
 Medication like antipsychotics can decrease libido so try to focus more on therapy.

-Dialectal behavior therapy (DBT) can help you develop necessary coping skills to help you control your behavior which can alleviate mental suffering and help with negative feelings surrounding sex.
+Dialectal behavior therapy (DBT) can help you develop necessary skills to help you control your behavior which can alleviate mental suffering and help with negative feelings surrounding sex.
 DBT can also lay the foundation for the formation of healthier, happier relationships with friends, partners, and family.

 There are also self-help techniques to cope with the windstorm of emotions that come with BPD and feelings of unworthiness that may come from low libido.
 Observe your emotions as if you're outside of your body.
 You can record yourself and rewatch the video to identify your emotional state.
 Some people with BPD find making a video diary is an effective tool to identify and combat negative emotions.

 When you feel sexually impulsive, take a few moments to stimulate your other senses.
 See if there's an underlying feeling that can be accessed.
 Write down those feelings as they come and go.

 It's also important to avoid drugs, eat well, get enough sleep, and exercise.
 You can also practice guided meditation and other relaxation techniques, and seek out individual, family-based or couple therapy.

 BPD is a serious diagnosis that can affect all aspects of your life – including your libido.
 It can cause tension in relationships with your partner because your emotional state can be unstable at times.

 Managing your sexual impulses, using coping skills and DBT therapy, and finding the right medication can improve your mood and your sex life.
 With the right support system from family, friends, mental health professionals, and even a partner, healthy relationships are possible.

 Want more information about mental health and libido-related issues?
 Check out our other articles.